Skip links and keyboard navigation

 Biological

-The Biological pathway involves waste material being transported by animals, either by physically moving items, or by ingesting waste material and then releasing it in different areas (by defecation, regurgitation or decomposition after death).
+The biological pathway involves waste material being transported by animals, either by physically moving items, or by ingesting waste material and then releasing it in different areas (by defecation, regurgitation or decomposition after death).
 It includes people walking and dropping litter, as well as animals knocking over bins or scavenging and distributing rubbish.

 Birds are intelligent and can easily get into bins, stored food and industrial skips, moving waste through the environment.
 Easy to install solutions can deter crows, ibis and other birds from moving waste.